PengPai88/NewsAI/README.md

 ### Mock Object Implementation in NewsAI

-The NewsAI project uses the **unittest.mock** library to replace real NewsAPI requests during automated testing.
+The NewsAI project uses Python's **unittest.mock** library to simulate external NewsAPI responses during automated testing.

+Instead of sending real HTTP requests, the `requests.get()` method is replaced with a mock object that returns predefined test data.
+This allows the program logic to be tested without requiring an Internet connection or consuming NewsAPI request quotas.

 Example: